-The Energy Saving Trust (EST) is a government and industry sponsored website which provides advice on energy saving methods in the home and beyond.
+The Energy Saving Trust (EST) has a very extensive website which provides advice on energy saving methods in the home and beyond.
 The website has a grants and discounts database, a home energy checker, and gives links to community activities around the UK, courses for professionals and much more.
 EST also runs an Energy Efficiency Hotline tel: 0800 512 012.
-See www.energysavingtrust.org.uk be retrofitters and an opportunity to view completed projects.
-See www.superhomes.org.uk
+See www. energysavingtrust.org.uk